Select a Category

 There are many debates about children’s width fittings and if they really are necessary.
 In general, the majority of children fit into standard width fitting shoes without issue.
 The most popular width fittings for children’s shoes are as follows:

 Buying girls shoes for narrow feet can be a task in itself, but most often it comes down to the style of shoe.
 The same applies to children’s shoes for wider feet.
 A more pointed toe will feel tighter on a wider foot, where this will suit a narrow foot better.
 Round or square toe shoes are better suited to wider feet.

 With so many different styles of footwear out there, one important feature of any little girls shoes is the fastening.
 There are so many types to choose from.
 The more popular types are as follows:

-The most popular type of fastening for children’s shoes is Velcro.
+The most popular type of fastening for children’s shoes.
 This is because it makes shoes much easier to put on and take off, reducing the amount of fuss and time it takes.
 As such, they are also known as girls easy fasten shoes.
 However, they don’t allow for as much flexibility in terms of growth as other methods such as laces.
-When buying shoes with Velcro for your little one, always ensure the shoes are secure when walking.
-If you have to over tighten the Velcro, it may be worth considering a smaller size or different style.
+When buying shoes with easy fastening for your little one, always ensure the shoes are secure when walking.
+If you have to over tighten the fastening, it may be worth considering a smaller size or different style.

 Slip-on shoes are designed to do just that, slip on and off the foot.
 Girls slip on shoes are most often elasticated around the cuff to make it easier and to some extent, give a small amount of flexibility in the fitting of the shoe.
 The downside however, is that there is little opportunity to adjust the shoe for growth and it’s easier for children to get blisters and sores if not fitted correctly.